tdh7/Bubble-Picker/README.md

 # Bubble-Picker

-This is modified version of Bubble-Picker, the original version is located [here](https://github.com/igalata/Bubble-Picker)
+This is modified version of Android Bubble-Picker Library, the original version is located [here](https://github.com/igalata/Bubble-Picker)

 ## Preview